 File menu.
 A processed version of the file will then be opened in the player.
 The cut operation will still be performed using the original file as input, so it will be lossless.
 This allows for potentially opening any file that ffmpeg is able to decode.

 - Drag drop a video file into player to load or use ⌘/CTRL+O.

 - Press SPACE to play/pause or ◀▶, ,. to seek back/forth

 - Select the cut start and end time.
 Press I to select the start time, O to select the end time for the cut.

-- Press the custom output dir button if you want to export to a certain dir (default: source file dir)
+- If you want to export to a certain dir, press the custom output dir button (default: input file dir)

-- Press the rotation button if you want to override orientation metadata
+- If you want to override orientation metadata, press the rotation button

 - Press the scissors button (or E) to export the slice

 - Press the camera button (or C) to take a snapshot

 - If you want to move the original file to trash, press the trash button